blokks/legacy-docs/src/content/custom-themes/data-attributes.md

 url = "https://www.sitepoint.com/use-html5-data-attributes"
 +++

 Sometimes modifiers are insufficient to reflect the state of its component.
-In those case Blokks uses *data-attribute*s instead.
-For example, [Locations]({{< relref "basic-structure.md#location" >}}) and [Activities]({{< relref "basic-structure.md#activity" >}}) add their categories as a data-attribute.
+In those case Blokks uses *data-attributes* instead.
+For example, *Locations* and *Activities* add their categories as a data-attribute.

-Because data-attributes are plain HTML attributes, you can use the attribute selectors in CSS to change styles according to its value:
+Because *data-attributes* are plain HTML attributes, you can use the attribute selectors in CSS to change styles according to its value:

 ```css
 /* Targets all activities that span 1 hour */